Google Analytics Data (GA4): Tips and best practices#

 Page and URL field differences#

-pageLocation is the full URL including all parameters. pagePath includes only the portion following the hostname (excluding URL parameters).
-LandingPagePlusQueryString shows the portion following the hostname and includes query parameters.
+pageLocation is the full URL including all parameters. pagePath is the portion of the URL between the hostname and the query string, and excludes query parameters. pagePathPlusQueryString is the portion following the hostname and includes them. landingPagePlusQueryString is the page path and query string of the first page viewed in a session.

-For landing page reports, use LandingPagePlusQueryString and group by pagePath.
+For landing page reports, use landingPagePlusQueryString and group by pagePath.

 Session duration and time metrics#